Frequently Asked Questions

 What is the difference between pumps with 2-wire and 3-wire leads?

-3-wire lead Three wires are required when the pump speed is controlled by a nominal 0-5v DC signal.
+Three wires are required when the pump speed is controlled by a nominal 0-5v DC signal or a digital PWM signal.
 This is done through a control panel such as a computer or other control devices that is connected to the pump via the third wire.
-The 0-5v signal controls the speed of the pump, not the voltage supplied to the pump.
+The 0-5v or PWM signal controls the speed of the pump, not the voltage supplied to the pump.

 What is flooded suction?